 groups.
 This is why PLM will never succeed.

 This group like Drafting was associated with but separate from engineering.
-Today this is part of engineering included in the PLM system.
+Today this is part of engineering is now included in the PLM system.
 But it only handled the drawings which were standard deliverables from engineering.
 PLM handles the native CAD data as standard deliverables.
 Data inside engineering and documents to deliver outside engineer should be separate and handled by different groups.
 This is why PLM will never succeed.

 What is purchasing?